-Columbia Law's rules for the juris doctor degree begin with general regulations that make law students subject to Columbia University's student-conduct policies.
+Columbia Law's rules for the Juris Doctor degree begin with general regulations that make law students subject to Columbia University's student-conduct policies.
 Columbia Law's general regulations also require class attendance and preparation, attentive behavior, and appropriate attire, and prohibit eating, drinking, and smoking in classrooms.
-Columbia University's student-conduct policies, typical of other college and university conduct policies, address not only academic issues like bribery, cheating, plagiarism, and sabotage, and behavioral issues such as trespassing, drug and alcohol abuse, hazing, harassment, and weapons, but also the federally mandated Title IX proscriptions against sex discrimination and sexual misconduct.
+Columbia University's student-conduct policies, typical of other college and university conduct policies, address not only academic issues like bribery, cheating, plagiarism, and sabotage, but also behavioral issues such as trespassing, hazing, harassment, and weapons.

 Columbia Law's academic rules require certification that written work is the student's own, that the student has acknowledged other sources, that the student engaged in no falsification or misrepresentation of data, and that the student disclosed any collaboration that the instructor had not authorized.
 Columbia Law's academic rules also require adhering to the law faculty's resolution on academic honesty prohibiting: